 Netherland: where orange marketing is hard

 It is not easy to sell oranges currently.
 A citrus importer states, “Only a few people bought citrus after the covid-19 arrived last year, but that enthusiasm is waning now.”
 Moreover, we lack sales to our catering industry customers, which generally consume many oranges.
 The number of oranges available is greater than the number of oranges consumed.
 As a result, the prices are under great pressure.
 Egyptians have infinite volume, while Spanish growers want a lot more money than the markets want to pay—all in all, an extremely challenging orange market is existing in Netherland.
+It is Vira Fruits honor, the orange supplier, to have a business relationship with Netherland.

 Germany: dominant of Egypt and Spain